dayr1018/BeyondSE/Readme_xml.md

 4. Put any html file into directory where "MD_HTML_Converter.jar" is located.

 5. When "MD_HTML_Converter.jar" is executed, write "*.html"(name of html file) on cmd, and it will check HTML grammar.

+6. Once check is done, you may put other html file name if you want to check another html file.
+If not, put any word and program will be finished.